North Coast Paramedic Program

 The next North Coast Paramedic Program will be

-The 33-unit program, only available to people who already are EMT-1 certified, and have submitted an application to the Health Occupations Office, will run fall/spring semesters with a summer internship.
-For the convenience of those are working full-time, the class for fall and spring semesters will be held on Fridays from 2 p.m. to 9:30 p.m. and Saturdays from 8 a.m. ?
-4:30p.m.
-The fall class is an 11-unit class, spring is 13 units and the summer internship is worth 9 units.
+The 33-unit program, only available to people who already are EMT-1 certified, and have submitted an application to the Health Occupations Office, will run fall/spring semesters with a summer/fall internship.
+For the convenience of those who are working full-time, the class for fall and spring semesters will be held on Fridays from 2 p.m. to 9:30 p.m. and Saturdays from 8 a.m. to 4:30p.m.

 The goal of the North Coast Paramedic Program is to produce competent, entry level paramedics eligible to take the National Registry certification exams and, when passed, to be licensed in the State of California and nationally registered as paramedics.
 Students will also receive course completion in Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), or Pediatric Emergencies for Prehospital Providers (PEPP), and Hazardous Materials - Awareness level.